 • Lokal Fishtown is a 6-unit boutique hotel with a focus on invisible service with apartment-style suites offering guests an authentic Philadelphia experience and an escape that feels like home, opening fall 2018.

-• W Hotel comes online in 2019.
+• W Hotel comes online in late 2019.
 The 51 story hotel offers 295 rooms, an outdoor terrace totaling 7,000 square feet with a year-round heated pool and bar.

-• Element Hotel comes online in 2019.
+• Element Hotel comes online in late 2019.
 The 460 room hotel features 560 square feet of meeting space.

 • Pod Philly Hotel, Philadelphia’s first micro-hotel, comes online in 2019.
 The 11-story 100,000 square feet hotel features 252 rooms averaging 170 square feet.
 Rooms include space-efficient queen and bunk bed rooms, barn doors, built-in storage and high-tech amenities that allow guests to stream their own media.
 Hotel will have a first floor restaurant and coffee bar, and a retractable greenhouse-styled rooftop bar with panoramic views of the city, 31 South 19th Street.